 In accordance with LAMC Section 14.5.3, the Applicant has submitted an appraisal evaluation to reflect the property value at the time the Project application was filed (August 15, 2017).
 According to the appraisal evaluation, the property has an appraised value of \$23,700,000.
 Based on LAMC Section 14.5.9, the Public Benefit Payment is calculated as "(1) the sale price of the Receiver Site, if it has been purchased through an unrelated third-party transaction within 18 months of the date of submission of the request for approval of the Transfer, or an Appraisal, if it has not; (2) divided by the Lot Area (prior to any dedications) of the Receiver Site; (3) further divided by the High-Density Floor Area Ratio Factor; (4) multiplied by 40%; and (5) further multiplied by the number of square feet of Floor Area Rights to be transferred to the Receiver Site."
-As such, the Applicant is required to pay a total of \$16,788,428 for the Public Benefit Payment.
+As such, the Applicant is required to pay a total of \$21,698,509 for the Public Benefit Payment.
 The Public Benefit Payment requires that at least 50 percent of the payment be provided as a cash payment by the Applicant to the Public Benefit Trust Fund, unless otherwise approved by City Council.
 The remaining 50 percent of the payment may be provided by the direct provision of Public Benefits by the Applicant.

 Public Benefit Payment Calculations

 Appraisal Value \$23,700,000

 Lot Area 38,097 sf

 High-Density Floor Area Ratio Factor 6

 Multiplier Factor 40%

-Transfer Floor Area from Donor Site 404,803 sf
+Transfer Floor Area from Donor Site 523,195 sf

-Public Benefit Payment = $$\begin{bmatrix} \frac{23,700,000}{38,097} \\ \hline 6 \end{bmatrix} .40 404,803$$
+Public Benefit Payment = $$\left[\frac{23,700,000}{38,097}\right] .40 523,195$$

-Public Benefit Payment = \$16,788,428
+Public Benefit Payment = \$21,698,509

-Pursuant to LAMC Section 14.5.5, Planning staff engaged in TFAR Early Consultation Session meetings with representatives from the Mayor's Office, and the Office of the Chief Legislative Analyst to discuss any development issues regarding the Project, including parking and transportation requirements, transfers, and public benefits.
-The Applicant's original proposal for the Public Benefit Payment consisted of 36 percent of the payment towards affordable housing, four percent for the South Park Business Improvement District (BID), and 60 percent towards the Project's ground floor public plaza.
+Pursuant to LAMC Section 14.5.5, on December 4, 2019, Planning staff engaged in TFAR Early Consultation Session meetings with representatives from the Mayor's Office, and the Office of the Chief Legislative Analyst to discuss any development issues regarding the Project, including parking and transportation requirements, transfers, and public benefits.
+The Applicant's original proposal for the Public Benefit Payment consisted of 36 percent of the payment towards affordable housing, four percent (\$200,000) for the South Park Business Improvement District (BID), and 60 percent towards the Project's ground floor public plaza.
 The committee reviewed the public benefits initially proposed by the Applicant and disagreed with the Applicant's proposed amount for the Project's public plaza.

-After obtaining feedback from the committee, the Applicant revised their proposal and allocated more towards affordable housing.
-The revised Public Benefit Payment was changed to the following: 39 percent or the payment towards the City's affordable housing trust fund, 31 percent for Council District 14's affordable housing trust fund, four percent for the South Park BID, and 27 percent for the Project's public plaza.
-Based on the committee's original feedback, the Applicant's revised Public Benefit Proposal is acceptable for most of the allocations, with the exception of funds towards the Project's public plaza.
+After obtaining feedback from the committee, the Applicant revised their proposal and allocated the plaza funds towards affordable housing.
+The revised Public Benefit Payment was changed to the following: a majority payment towards the City's affordable housing trust fund and \$200,000 for the South Park BID.
+Based on the committee's original feedback, the Applicant's revised Public Benefit Proposal is acceptable, as follows.